34 Top Shopify Stores to Imitate to Boost Sales & Customer Happiness

 Like many Shopify stores, Chubbies uses the Klaviyo and Back in Stock apps to improve its sales performance.

-Chubbies also uses Signifyd, a fraud prevention app, to help protect its profit margin.
-Ecommerce companies lose billions of dollars every year due to fraud-related chargebacks—but with Signifyd, Chubbies is able to prevent fraudulent transactions and avoid such losses.
+Ecommerce companies lose billions of dollars every year due to fraud-related chargebacks, which is why Chubbies uses Signifyd, a fraud prevention app, to help protect its profit margin.
+Chubbies is now able to prevent more fraudulent transactions and avoid such losses.

 Finally, Chubbies updated the look and feel of their site with Shogun Page Builder to create a powerful customer experience.